Shahdee-Zaman/The-Knightly-Divide/README.md

 A 2d game where you have to survive the infinite arrows falling from the sky.
 Game ends when you get hit.

 ## Background
 This is my first time creating a project using pygame.
 I recently started learning pygame and wanted to apply my new-found skills create a simple game that I would find enjoyable.
-I also created additional classes(player,animation, arrow) that I hope would also help me in future projects as well.
+I also created additional classes(player,animation, arrow) that might help me and others in future projects as well.

 ## Features
 - Difficulty Curve corresponding with Game Time.